Which Documents Do You Need to Sell a House?

 Homeowners Association (HOA) documents

-If you want to sell property that is part of a development, odds are you’re already part of a Homeowners Association (HOA) that runs the whole thing.
+If you want to sell property that is part of a development, odds are you’re already part of a Homeowners Association (HOA) that runs the whole community.

-The HOA often has certain guidelines about the appearance of your home, what you pay for assessments of your property, and whether you can rent your home to other parties.
+The HOA often has certain guidelines about how your home should look, what you pay for assessments of your property, and whether you can rent your home to other parties.

 These are all key pieces of information the buyer will need to know before they make a purchase.
 They will need the following governing HOA documents: